Poverty headcount ratio at $6.85 a day (2017 PPP) (% of population)

 The top produced commodities in Argentina are maize, soybeans, wheat, sugar cane, milk and barley.
 Similarly, Argentina’s top export commodities in terms of quantity are soybeans, maize, wheat and barley.

-The national minimum wage in Argentina is set by law at 21,600 Argentine pesos (211 EUR) per month including retirement benefits.
-The law also establishes different wage levels for domestic workers.
-Even so, the minimum wage in Argentina remains below the poverty income level for a typical family.
+The national minimum wage in Argentina is set by law at 84,512.00 Argentine pesos (450 EUR) per month.
+The law establishes different wage levels per sector, starting on this value for domestic workers.
 Furthermore, the enforcement of labor law is not equal for all sectors, with the informal sectors being hit the hardest despite the fact it employs around to 35% of the national workforce.
 In many cases, workers could not refuse to compromise their safety without putting their jobs at risk, and the authorities are insufficient to protect them.

 The Global Living Wage Coalition has developed 2 Reference Value studies for Argentina based on the Anker methodology.
 A Living Wage Reference Value for non-metropolitan urban Argentina and a Living Income Reference Value for rural Argentina.

-The Anker Living Wage Reference Value for non-metropolitan urban Argentina is 38,741 Argentine pesos (378 EUR) per month.
+The Anker Living Wage Reference Value for non-metropolitan urban Argentina from 2022 is 107,942 Argentine pesos (576 EUR) per month.
 This is the wage workers in non-metropolitan urban areas of Argentina would need to afford a basic but decent standard of living.
-The living wage estimate for non-metropolitan urban Argentina is 1.8 times the national minimum wage and 2.5 times more than the average agricultural wage in Argentina.
-When compared to the national poverty line wage, the estimate is 28% higher.